ioBroker/ioBroker.js-controller/README.md

 ### Statistics
 **Feature status:** stable

-The js-controller is collecting statistics for the host (`system.host.hostname.*`) and also for each adapter (`system.adapter.adaptername.*`).
+The js-controller is collecting statistics for the host (`system.host.hostname.*`), running compact groups (`system.host.hostname.compaczgroupX.*`) and for each adapter (`system.adapter.adaptername.*`).
 The data contains memory usage, free memory, number of events and also the event loop lag of the Node.js process.

 ### Logging